 Why did you start teaching Zouk and not other dances?
 I understand you teach other Brazilian dances too but you are profiled as Zouk teachers.

-– Val: I think I started to teach Zouk, more Zouk than the other dances because I felt better whan I danced Zouk than the others.
+– Val: I think I started to teach Zouk, more Zouk than the other dances because I felt better when I danced Zouk than the others.
 You only get the trust of other people when you teach something you really like and feel good about.
-For me that is the meaning of teaching, I don’t like to teach just because I can get money out of it. but because I believe that – If feel it, it and do it, I give it to others.
+For me that is the meaning of teaching, I don’t like to teach just because I can get money out of it. but because I believe that – If I feel it, it and do it, I give it to others.

 Your favorite dance memory?

-– Val: When I started to dance and I tried to dance really slow, at the Lambada Congress in Porto Seguro, when the song was fast.
-But I was listening to the slow voice and and started dancing slow – and my partner, she got it too.
+– Val: When I started to dance and I tried to dance real slow, at the Lambada Congress in Porto Seguro, when the song was fast.
+But I was listening to the slow voice and started dancing slow – and my partner, she got it too.
 Everybody was dancing fast but not us.
 It was really nice for me.

 Worst dance memory – that you can tell?

 – Val: When I got elbowed in the face.
 We were having a show with lifts.
-At the time of the lift the girl, got me right in the eye with her elbow.
+At the time of the lift, the girl got me right in the eye with her elbow.
 And after when everybody was moving to one side, I was walking to the opposite direction than the others…

 – Vanessa: Once I was dancing with this gentleman hurt me so bad that it took weeks to get better..awful